GorkyR/MultimediaControlExtension/README.md

 # MultimediaKeySupport
-Chrome/Opera extension that listens for Multimedia Keys and controls Youtube playback.
+Chrome/Opera extension that listens for Multimedia Keys and controls Youtube or Soundcloud playback.